 - Have high expectations and hold students to them.
 Caring more about our students than our policies in no case means we should start letting everything go.
 On the contrary, we must have high expectations.
 And we must hold students to them.
 If we're pushovers or wishy-washy, we are a poor example of Christ's authority and leadership.

 - Value integrity.
 Our society today has little value for integrity, yet we all respect it when we see it.
 Model integrity in your own life and expect it of your students.
 Teach them what it looks like, and put forth the effort to help them develop it.

-- Counsel students; don’t just hand out punishments.
-I know that in a busy day, it’s much easier to just hand out a detention and be done with it.
-But if this is all we ever do, we’re not going to make much of an impact on our students.
-We need to take the time to counsel them – whether it’s about their behavior in our class or an interpersonal dispute or a tough situation they’re facing.
-Be approachable and show them that you’re there to help them grow.
-Show them you’re there to help them grow.
-(Check out the post “How to Make Time for What’s Truly Important in the Classroom” for tips on how to actually make this happen.)
+- Counsel students; don't just hand out punishments.
+I know that in a busy day, it's much easier to just hand out a detention and be done with it.
+But if this is all we ever do, we're not going to make much of an impact on our students.
+We need to take the time to counsel them - whether it's about their behavior in our class or an interpersonal dispute or a tough situation they're facing.
+Be approachable and show them that you're there to help them grow.
+(Check out the post "How to Counsel a Student" for more insight.)

 - Let His truths permeate your conversations and lessons.
 God's truths should be such a part of us that we can't help but speak them in our daily conversations and in our lessons.
 And lest those of you in public schools think this doesn't apply to you, realize that God's truths are universal.
 Our students need to hear them, even if they can't be told straight out that they come from the Bible.